fluid-project/fluidproject.org/CONTRIBUTING.md

 1. Clone the project locally using `git clone https://github.com/fluid-project/fluidproject.org.git`
 2. Go to the folder directory where you cloned the project in terminal by usin `cd fluidproject.org`
 3. Get the required Node.js modules: `npm install`
-4. Run eleventy from the fluid-website directory `npm run eleventyport`.
+4. Run eleventy from the fluid-website directory `npm run start`.
-5. Open `http://localhost:9778/` to see the website.
+5. Open `http://localhost:8080/` to see the website.

 ## Contributions to the project can be made in following ways-